danacr/BIMRoad/README.md

 Demo:
 ![](gifs/demo.gif)

-Visiting `localhost:8082` will reveal the reverse tunnel address.
+Visiting `localhost:8082` will reveal the [ngrok reverse tunnel address](https://ngrok.com/).
 (Other's can access the website at that link without the need of any port-forwarding)

 Build: `docker build . --tag danacr/bimroad`